gogongxt/scratch.nvim/README.md

   dependencies = {
     {"ibhagwan/fzf-lua"}, --optional: if you want to use fzf-lua to pick scratch file.
 Recommanded, since it will order the files by modification datetime desc. (require rg)
-    {"nvim-telescope/telescope.nvim"}, -- optional: if you want to pick scratch file by telescope {"stevearc/dressing.nvim"} -- optional: to have the same UI shown in the GIF }
+    {"nvim-telescope/telescope.nvim"}, -- optional: if you want to pick scratch file by telescope {"folke/snacks.nvim"}, -- optional: if you want to pick scratch file by snacks picker {"stevearc/dressing.nvim"} -- optional: to have the same UI shown in the GIF }
   config = function()